Rommy156/mini-game-collection/Game Design Document.md

 * Reinvent classic pong using mechanics that increase unpredictability, player agency, and strategic decisions

 # 4. Design Rationale
-## Design Vision
+## Vision
-We envision Ricochet Rumble as a modern, chaotic evolution of Pong.
+We envision Ricochet Rumble as a modern, chaotic evolution of `Pong`.
 It's a fast, competitive arcade experience that maintains Pong’s accessibility while adding depth, unpredictability, and emotional tension.
 The introduction of a ticking explosive object creates a “hot potato” dynamic that forces rapid decision-making and transforms every volley into a moment of mounting pressure.

-### Evaluates complexity vs. simplicity:
+### 4.1 Evaluates complexity vs. simplicity:
-* Tests whether meaningful complexity (bomb timer, ricochets, control scramble) enhances engagement or overloads the original simplicity of Pong.
+* Tests whether meaningful complexity (bomb timer, ricochets, control scramble) enhances engagement or overloads the original simplicity of `Pong`.

 * Maintains a familiar core (paddles + bouncing object) while adding layered decision-making.

-### Encourage clever, skill-based play
+### 4.2 Encourage clever, skill-based play

 * Players feel smart when predicting ricochet angles and using arena geometry to their advantage.